 It remains essential that people who are unsuitable are not allowed to enter the children's workforce or gain access to children.
 When recruiting new staff, St. Paul's Peel C.E.
-Primary School will continue to follow the school's relevant Safer Recruitment processes, including, as appropriate, relevant sections in part 3 of Keeping Children Safe in Education (2019) (KCSIE).
+Primary School will continue to follow the school's relevant Safer Recruitment processes, including, as appropriate, relevant sections in part 3 of Keeping Children Safe in Education (2020) (KCSIE).

 In response to COVID-19, the Disclosure and Barring Service (DBS) has made changes to its guidance on standard and enhanced DBS ID checking to minimise the need for face-to-face contact.
 In urgent cases where it is not possible to follow the normal identity checking guidelines of the ID checker being face to face and in physical possession of the original documents so they can be checked for indicators of fraud, to ensure that the necessary DBS checks can still be carried out, the DBS ID checking guidance will be changed for a temporary period.
+The Home Office and Immigration Enforcement have also temporarily adjusted the right to work checks due to the coronavirus outbreak.